All Products

 ipv6_enable="YES"

-2. Make the following changes to the file.
-Save the changes and exit.
+2. Continue to modify the following information in the file.
+After the modification, save and exit.

 ip6addrctl_enable="YES"